intuition-dev/mbCLIx/lazyLoading/readme.md

 3. Also in head you need to load the spinner - in my case the spinner is built into BootStrap.
 I can show it if needed.
 And that's it, we can go to the body!
-Since JAMstack is static - the screen content is already at the edge.
+Since JAMstack, w/ Pug is static - the screen content is already at the edge.
 Also from SEO POV, SEO is graded on performance so we get a nice SEO score boost.
 The body load should be very quick and we have our first FML.
 (And I have not loaded fonts yet, font glyphs are quite large)

 4. If I'm using a component library or need poly fills - I load that in head.